necolas/griddle/README.md

 * Infinite nesting.
 * Built-in redundancy coupled with automatic consolidation of rules in compiled CSS.
-* Suitable for responsive layouts.
-Generate styles (tied to HTML classes) to modify cell proportions at different breakpoints.
+* Modify the grid at different breakpoints for responsive layouts.
 * RTL support.

 ## How to use it